ncatlab/nlab-content/pages/9/0/8/7/17809/content.md

      [\psi,(\psi,\psi)] = [ (\psi,\psi), \psi  ] - [\psi, (\psi, \psi)]
    $$

-   and hence that
+   and hence in particular that

    $$
      [(\psi,\psi),\psi] =  \rho_{(\psi,\psi)}(\psi) = 0
      \,.
    $$

-   Hence it only remains to show that this special case is in fact equivalent to the full odd-odd-odd super Jacobi identity.
-This follows by polarization: First inser $\psi = \phi_1 + \phi_2$ into the above cubic condition to obtain a quadratic condition, then polarize once more in $\phi_2$.
+   Therefore it only remains to show that this special case is in fact equivalent to the full odd-odd-odd super Jacobi identity.
+This follows by polarization: First insert $\psi = \phi_1 + \phi_2$ into the above cubic condition to obtain a quadratic condition, then polarize once more in $\phi_2$.

 =--